The Coherence Function

 The Synchronism coherence function

-This maps presence to coherence(a dimensionless number between 0 and 1 that describes how quantum or classical a system is).
+This maps presence to coherence(a dimensionless number between 0 and 1 that measures how collectively elements behave — from sparse/independent (C ≈ 0) to dense/collective (C ≈ 1)).

 Inputs and Outputs